crytic/building-secure-contracts/program-analysis/echidna/Exercise-5.md

 ## Setup

 1. Follow the instructions on the [Damn Vulnerable DeFi CTF][ctf] page, namely:
-    - clone the repo, and
+    - clone the repo via `git clone https://github.com/tinchoabbate/damn-vulnerable-defi -b v2.0.0`, and
-    - install the dependencies via `npm install`.
+    - install the dependencies via `yarn install`.
 2. To run Echidna on these contracts you must comment out the `dependencyCompiler` section in `hardhat.config.js`.
 Otherwise, the project will not compile with [`crytic-compile`](https://github.com/crytic/crytic-compile).
 See the example provided [here](./exercises/exercise5/example.hardhat.config.ts).
-3. Create a contract called `UnstoppableEchidna` in the `contract/unstoppable` directory.
+3. Create a contract called `UnstoppableEchidna` in the `contracts/unstoppable` directory.
 4. Analyze the `before` function in `test/unstoppable/unstoppable.challenge.js` to identify what initial setup needs to be done.
+5. Please comment out the `_transfer` function in `contracts/the-rewarder/AccountingToken.sol`.
+This will aid in Echidna in solving the challenge a lot faster.
+You may uncomment the `_transfer` function upon completion of this exercise.

 Hint: You don't need to make the setup very complex.
 It is possible to find the bug with just three contracts:
   - `DamnValuableToken`